Mitchell12345MB/Herobrine/README.md

 - **Wooden Crosses**: Wooden cross structures
 - **Tripwire Traps**: Hidden traps with TNT underneath
 - **Creepy Signs**: Signs with disturbing messages

+### Psychological Effects

+The plugin includes several psychological effects designed to create an unsettling atmosphere:

+- **Flashing Text**: Momentary flashes of disturbing messages at the corner of the player's screen, creating a subliminal effect
+- **Fake Error Messages**: Realistic-looking Minecraft error messages that appear during intense encounters
+- **Screen Shake**: Disorienting camera movements during encounters that increase with intensity
+- **Action Bar Messages**: Cryptic messages that appear in the action bar during encounters
+- **Glitchy Messages**: Text with intentional corruption and glitchy characters

+### Maze Teleportation

+A rare but intense encounter where players are temporarily transported to a maze-like structure:

+- **Disorientation**: Players are suddenly teleported to an unfamiliar location for 15-30 seconds
+- **Atmospheric Effects**: Soul particles, eerie sounds, and vision impairment add to the horror
+- **Guaranteed Return**: Players are always returned to their original location after the event
+- **Intensity-Based Experience**: Higher intensity encounters result in longer stays and more effects
+- **Rare Occurrence**: Only happens during specific encounters or with a very small random chance

+### Skinwalker Effect

+One of the most psychologically disturbing features that affects passive animals around the player:

+- **Three Behavior Modes**:
+  - **Stare Only**: Animals freeze and stare at the player without attacking
+  - **Delayed Attack**: Animals stare first, then collectively attack the player
+  - **Provoked Attack**: Animals only attack if the player attacks them first
+- **Realistic Animal Behavior**: Animals turn their heads to follow the player with their gaze
+- **Visual Indicators**: Soul particles and effects show which animals are "possessed"
+- **Audio Cues**: Unsettling sounds accompany the effect
+- **Integration**: Works with the paranoia system for escalating encounters

+### Paranoia System

+The Paranoia System creates a slow-building horror experience that gradually intensifies based on player exposure to Herobrine:

+- **Exposure Levels**: Each player has an invisible "exposure" rating that increases with each Herobrine encounter
+- **Subtle Initial Encounters**: New players will only see Herobrine at extreme distances or in their peripheral vision
+- **Vanishing Act**: At low exposure levels, Herobrine may disappear when looked at directly
+- **Progressive Intensity**: As exposure increases:
+  - Herobrine will appear closer and for longer durations
+  - Environmental effects become more pronounced
+  - Encounters shift from subtle glimpses to active stalking
+  - Sound effects become more frequent and disturbing
+- **Psychological Horror**: The system is designed to make players question what they saw:
+  - Was that really Herobrine in the distance?
+  - Did something just move at the edge of my vision?
+  - Are those footsteps following me?
+- **Gradual Escalation**: Unlike immediate jump scares, the Paranoia System creates a mounting sense of dread over multiple play sessions

+This feature transforms Herobrine from a simple monster into a psychological horror element that adapts to each player's experience level, making the plugin effective for both new players and those who have encountered Herobrine many times before.

 ## Contributing